Stenaline, an efficient relaxed way of travelling to / from England. With a fast train connection to London. Clean cabins. Good food. Friendly staff.

 I have not tried the cinema yet.

-I did not find Stena shop on board really interesting.
+I did not find shop on board exciting.
 The shop does not sell non-alcoholic beverages and is also quite expensive.

 I could pick up a forgotten charger at Hook of Holland at the end of May.
 I forgot it 3 months earlier.